nfergie/PlBlog/README.md

 The posts will be in the linked HackMd.io files because they render LateX easily.

+Lastly, please read in the order here as they will make most sense that way, not by date posted.

 Enjoy!

 [09.26](https://hackmd.io/s/SJJcTSFYQ): First post, working through String rewriting ARS problems.

+[12.21](https://hackmd.io/s/ByzDsF_e4): Fibnoacci as an ARS

 [10.16](https://hackmd.io/s/SkAW-Jjt7): Going through the basics of Go!

 [10.23](https://hackmd.io/s/rJ2DpM6iQ): Some good information on Relations.
-(Published after the following post, but it is worth it to go in the order posted here)

 [10.22](https://hackmd.io/s/B1bPV-HiQ): A Short introduction on Termination.